susanmarie87/Wild_Boutique/README.md

   return new bootstrap.Toast(toastEl, option)
 })

-Scott was able to make a loop that cycled through the toasts:
+Solution: Scott was able to make a loop that cycled through the toasts:
 For (let x = 0; x < toastList.length;  x++) {
                                toastList[x].show();
                }
 This solved the issue and my website started returning the Toast messages successfully.

+**NOTE** I ended up switching back to Bootstrap4 due to design complications.
 ______________________________

 Bug 9

-When trying to add CRUD into the project for the store owner, I was met with a disturbing error during the test phase.
+Problem: When trying to add CRUD into the project for the store owner, I was met with a disturbing error during the test phase.
 I added the new item, saw that it was processed properly and headed to the Django admin to delete the product.
 When I did this, an error came back with:

 Page not found (404)
 Request Method: GET